kubernetes/enhancements/keps/sig-storage/6058-csi-global-mount-fallback/README.md

 ###### Does enabling the feature change any default behavior?

 No. With both `vol_data.json` files intact, the success path is unchanged.
-The feature only alters the failure path that today produces orphaned global mounts.
+The feature only alters failure paths that today produce orphaned global
+mounts: a failed pod-local load now falls back to the global file, and a global mount left behind by an interrupted unstage is now unstaged cleanly instead of leaking.

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?